 Valley Water's Construction Manual (Section 9, Change Orders) requires the Construction Manager to prepare a "final and balancing" change order designed to reconcile all change orders for the contract, and that this final change order accompanies the "Notice of Completion and Acceptance" of the contract to the Valley Water Board for approval.
 TAP International determined that although staff may implement this policy on other contracts, this practice was not implemented on the six contracts that we reviewed.
-Instead, Valley Water staff appear to use the Board Agenda Memorandum to transmit this information, instead of a required formal change order, to accompany the "Notice of Completion and Acceptance" to the Valley Water Board for approval.
+Instead, Valley Water staff appear to use the Board Agenda Memorandum to transmit this information, instead of a required formal change order, to accompany the "Notice of Completion of Contract and Acceptance of Work" and "Recommendation of Construction Contract Acceptance" to the Valley Water Board for approval.
 This information helps the Board of Directors determine if the project was delivered in accordance with the financial terms of the contract, which takes on greater importance for large scale capital projects.
 Valley Water staff confirmed that its current practice is to prepare a summary of all changes and their amounts and their final contract amount at the time of Notice of Contract Completion and Acceptance of Work.
 Valley Water staff also acknowledged that the Construction Manual requires an update.